saladinjake/FULLSTACK-LARAVEL--EXERCISE/Readme.md

 -  composer install --ignore-platform-reqs

 ##Step 2 Note to completely install backend
+- note for my database port i am using port 3301
+- edit the env file to suit your database configuration
 - you need to run migration tables and default seeder -to migrate run : php artisan migrate if migration fails rerun the migration command